Bernie Fuchs: Awards

 Fuchs was the youngest illustrator ever elected to the Society of Illustrators Hall of Fame.

 In 1991, Fuchs was named Sport Artist of the Year by the American Sport Art Museum and Archives.

 The children's book Ragtime Tumpie by Fuchs and Alan Schroeder was cited as an American Library Association Notable Children's Book in 1989.
 It was also an International Reading Association Teachers' Choice.
 Fuchs and Schroeder also collaborated on the 1994 picture book "Carolina Shout!"

-Family

-Fuchs married his high school sweetheart, Anna Lee Hesse.
-Together they raised three children: Cynthia, Derek, and Ellise.